Birth Control Apps Find A Big Market In 'Contraception Deserts'

 "They tell us about their medical history," says Jessica Horowitz, a nurse practitioner with NURX who consults with patients via online chats.
 "They give us a blood-pressure check."

-A clinician like Horowitz then reviews the answers and, based on that, makes a suggestion about what type of hormonal contraception might be best for that individual — a pill, a ring or a patch are available, as well as emergency contraception.
-If the patient has a question about the product they're considering, they can send an instant message or call to chat with a provider.
+A clinician like Horowitz then reviews the answers and, based on that, makes a suggestion about what type of hormonal contraception might be best for that individual; a pill, a ring or a patch are available, as well as emergency contraception.
+If the patient has a question about the product she's considering, she can send an instant message or call to chat with a provider.

 "It doesn't matter what time of day it is," Horowitz says.
 "Someone responds."

 Then NURX sends a prescription to a pharmacy and the drugs are mailed out via priority mail, or faster for emergency contraception.
-The cost of a month's supply of prescription birth control is often free to the patient, if they have health insurance, Horowitz says, and otherwise starts at $15 out-of-pocket for a month's supply, depending on the brand.
+The cost of a month's supply of prescription birth control is often free to patients, if they have health insurance, Horowitz says, and otherwise starts at $15 out-of-pocket for a month's supply, depending on the brand.

-For Claire Hammons, who lives and works in Llano, Texas, about 90 minutes outside of Austin, the low cost of the pills was as important as the convenience.
+For Claire Hammons, who lives and works in Llano, Texas, about 90 minutes outside Austin, the low cost of the pills was as important as the convenience.

 Hammons loves many aspects of life in her small town.
 "There is a population of 3,000 people," she says.
 "But we have a lot going on.
 We are a huge art town.
 We have the Llano River.
 We are surrounded by state parks."

 Still, living there has its drawbacks, she says.
 There's only one doctor in town and there are no clinics nearby.
 This means getting health care isn't easy.
-And for Hammons, the main medicine she needs are birth control pills.
+And for Hammons, the main medicine she needs is birth control pills.

 "I've been taking birth control since I was 16 because of endometriosis," she explains.